Intelix8996/cdm-project/docs/platform-description.md

 To show the capabilities of our platform we decided to code Battleship game (soviet/russian varitant).

-Rules are standart for this variant of game.
-In our version player plays agains AI.
+Rules are standard for this variant of game.
+In our version player plays against AI.

-Player has cursor on his screen which can be moves with buttons *(left, right, up, down)*. *Hit* button fires a shot.
+Player has cursor on his screen which can be moved with buttons *(left, right, up, down)*. *Hit* button fires a shot.

 *Logic of the game looks like this:*